OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Often, the usage of Open Science seems to be based around three core things: *Processes* (e.g., collaboration, reproducibility), *Products* (e.g., Open Data), and *Values* (e.g., freedom, equity).
 This seems to form a chain reaction, where values drive a process, which in turn defines the products of research.

-Therefore, some of the key, value-based goals of the Open Science communiy include:
+Therefore, some of the key, value-based goals of the Open Science community include:

 * **Freely available access to all outputs of the whole research process;**